-41. In the Policy, "loss" is used in the alternative to "damage."
+- 44. In the Policy, "loss" is used in the alternative to "damage."
 Thus, there is coverage provided for both "loss" and "damage," either alternatively or collectively, because "loss" coverage is different from, and in addition to, "damage" coverage.
 Property "loss" refers to, among other things, being deprived of a property's function, while "damage" refers to, among other things, the impairment of property or a reduction in its functionality.
 The adjective "physical," among other things, distinguishes between the tangible, material aspects of an object and those that are purely intangible, such as sentiment, emotion, or imagination.
-In addition, under a plain grammatical reading of the phrase "direct physical loss or damage to" property (or "direct physical loss of or damage to" property), the words "direct" and "physical" can be reasonably construed as modifying only "loss" coverage-not "damage" coverage.
-To the extent that any language in the Policy is ambiguous, it should be construed against Defendant and in favor of coverage.

-42. Here, the Closure Orders caused both property loss and property damage by directly, physically impairing the functionality of Plaintiff's property and dispossessing Plaintiff of its tangible space.
-Facilities closed, areas blocked off, barriers erected, appearances altered, furniture moved, fixtures altered, spaces shuttered, floors marked, plexiglass mounted-these are but some examples of the direct physical loss and damage Plaintiff's property and others like it have incurred.

-43. The Plaintiff understood, expected, and believed that its Policy would cover the direct physical loss of or damage to its property that it suffered as a direct result of the Closure Orders.
+In addition, under a plain grammatical reading of the phrase "direct physical loss of or damage to" property (or "direct physical loss or damage to" property), the words "direct" and "physical" can be reasonably construed as modifying only "loss" coverage-not "damage" coverage.
+To the extent that any language in the Policy is ambiguous, it should be construed against Defendant and in favor of coverage. - 45.
+Here, the Closure Orders caused both property loss and property damage by directly, physically impairing the functionality of Plaintiffs' property and dispossessing Plaintiffs of their tangible spaces.
+Dining rooms, bars and stages closed, areas blocked off, barriers erected, appearances altered, furniture moved, fixtures altered, spaces shuttered, floors marked, plexiglass mounted-these are but some examples of the direct physical loss and damage Plaintiffs' properties have incurred. - 46.
+The Plaintiffs understood, expected, and believed that their Policy would cover the direct physical loss of or damage to their properties that was suffered as a direct result of the Closure Orders.
 This understanding and expectation is both subjectively and objectively reasonable.
-Defendant cannot now redefine or narrow the meaning of physical loss or damage-or any other undefined terms in the Policy-to support a denial of coverage in these unprecedented circumstances.

-44. Because there is a reasonable construction of these terms that provides coverage to Plaintiff for its business interruption claims-and based on bedrock insurance law principles requiring policy terms to be construed broadly in favor of coverage for Plaintiff-Defendant must pay Plaintiff's claims.
+Defendant cannot now redefine or narrow the meaning of physical loss or damage-or any other undefined terms in the Policy-to support a denial of coverage in these unprecedented circumstances. - 47.
+Because there is a reasonable construction of these terms that provides coverage to Plaintiffs for their business interruption claims-and based on bedrock insurance law principles requiring policy terms to be construed broadly in favor of coverage for the Plaintiff-Defendant must pay Plaintiffs' claims.

-45. Although the Policy contains purported "Exclusion of Loss Due to Virus or Bacteria" (Ex.A, p.
-62) (Form CP 01 40 07 06), this exclusion does not and cannot function against claims for physical loss and damage caused by Closure Orders, not by a virus.
+48. Although the Policy contains a purported "Virus or Bacteria" exclusion (Ex.
+A, p.
+67) (Form CP01400706), this exclusion does not and cannot function against claims for physical loss and damage caused by Closure Orders, not by a virus.
 Any other reading of such an exclusion is impermissibly overbroad and unenforceable.